Mayokun-Sofowora/Venture-bros/README.md

 ## Features

 - **Start Screen**: A welcoming start screen to begin your adventure.
-- **Game Over Screen**: A clear indication when the game ends.
+- **Game Over Screen**: A clear indication of when the game ends.
 - **Victory Screen**: Displays a success message when you win.
-- **World Levels**: Navigate through different stages with varying difficulty.
+- **World Levels**: Navigate through different stages with varying difficulty, although this current implementation only has one world and level.
 - **Leaderboard**: Track your performance and see how you rank among other players.

 ## Screenshots